FRCTeam3255/NURDVision/README.md

 The Jetson TK1 requires ARM-HF libraries, as such, those are the libraries installed with the install script.

 Our install script sets NURDVision to run at startup and disables desktop GUI running on the jetson, which slows down vision processing.

+To disabled auto exposure on Microsoft Live Cam run this code (included in runscript.sh) which sets exposures as dark as possible:

+	v4l2-ctl -c exposure_auto=0 -c exposure_absolute=01

 To make NURDVision communicate with a roboRIO other than FRC Team 3255's edit NURDVision.cpp with either SSH or FTP and change